AloyASen/skyvern4managedUI/README.md

 ```

 Go to http://localhost:8080 to access the landing page and click **Login**.
-Enter a product license key issued by your licensing server; the UI
+Enter a product license key issued by your licensing server; the backend
-validates the key remotely and the backend provisions a user and
+validates the key against your configured remote license server and provisions a user and
 organization on first use.
 All workflows, tasks, credentials and
 artifacts are tied to the returned `organizationID` (stored as
 `organization_id` in the database).
 The bootstrap credentials supplied